bkleinen/bkleinen.github.io/ss2017/info2/schedule/index.md

 {% include ss2017/info2.md %}

 ## Tentative Schedule - Lab Topics are subject to change!
+Lab Assignments not linked here have not released for this term yet and might be changed.

 | Week | KW | Lecture         | Lecture Topic                                                       | Group   | Lab | Lab Topic                                                         |
 |:-----|:---|:----------------|:--------------------------------------------------------------------|:--------|:----|:------------------------------------------------------------------|